 Who Is Linus?

-Linus or “Linus Financial LLC” is a high-yield savings account company.
-What exactly does that mean?
-Well, they are not a bank or even associated with a bank.
+Linus or “Linus Financial LLC” is a company that pays a high yield on cash deposit.
+Does that mean they're a high-yield savings account?
+Well no, they're not a bank or even associated with a bank.

 The Founder and CEO is Matt Nemer.
 Matthew previously worked at Paybear/Savvy.io and was Head of Finance at BTC Inc.